-It is highly recommended that you make a note of your pasport details (passport number, visa number and place and date of issue of both.)
-Better still, take a photocopy or scan of your passport page.
+It is highly recommended that you make a note of your passport details (it's number, your entry visa number and place and date of issue of both.)
+Better still, take a photocopy or scan of your passport's photo page and relevant visa.
 Keep this information separate from your passport.
 If you lose your passport you must report it at once to the local police and the nearest embassy or consulate of your country.

-Some countries insist that travellers obtain their visas in their home country and can be awkward about issuing visas to those temporarily resident in other countries.
+Some governments insist that travellers obtain their visa in their home country and they can be difficult about issuing visas to those temporarily resident in other countries.
 You should also be aware that most visas are only valid for a limited period of time from the date of issue.
 If you are applying for your visa a long way in advance of your planned entry into the country, make sure that the visa will still be valid for the duration of your visit.

 Be aware that whilst a few embassies and consulates will issue visas the same day or within 48 hours, it is more usual for visa applications to take several days, sometimes even weeks.